 Look at graph above; crazy isn't it?
-The first time I saw the Measures graph in AIM, I dubbed it "Etch-a-Sketch on Acid".
+The first time I saw the Measures graph, I dubbed it the "Etch-a-Sketch on Acid".
 Today's tools are so capable, you can log and chart just about anything.
 The trick is learning to only look at what you need.
-Start Simple!
+You will almost always start with a speed graphic over time or distance.